 2) Right-click The Sims 4 and click Repair.

 Wait for the process to complete.
 Then, relaunch your game to test if this method works.
-If you still see the lagging problem during the gameplay, there’re a few more fixes to try.
+If you still see the lagging problem, there’re a few more fixes to try.

 Fix 5 – Lower the in-game graphics settings

 A high or ultra graphics setting could put stress off your machine and result in the lagging issue.
 To improve the game’s performance, try lowering your setup in the Sims 4.

 1) Launch The Sims 4.
 Then, click the […] icon on the top right corner to enter the menu.